 Read more about the Library programs supported by Chicago Public Library Foundation below, and on the individual program pages that follow.

-Book clubs, presentations and workshops, art and cultural programming, and online engagement opportunities for adults and teens, focused each year around a novel or non-fiction book of local interest and relevance.
+Reading, presentations and workshops, art and cultural programming, and online engagement opportunities for adults, focused each year around a novel or non-fiction book of local interest and relevance.

-Certified teachers assist school-aged children with their homework, individually and in small groups, four afternoons each week during the school year.
+Certified teachers assist school-age children with their homework, individually and in small groups, during the school year.

 Specially designed and equipped spaces in the Harold Washington Library Center and 11 branch libraries, where teens and pre-teens can experiment with digital tools for music, photography, and design, work on group projects, do their homework, or simply hang out.

-Internet to Go – Funded by the John S. and James L. Knight Foundation and Google, this pilot project enables CPL to loan out hotspots, which provide Internet connectivity for smart phones, at branches in neighborhoods with lowest levels of in-home Internet access.
-Some branches also loan out computer tablets.
+Internet to Go – Funded by the John S. and James L. Knight Foundation and Google, this pilot project lends WiFi hotspots (which provide Internet connectivity for WiFi enabled devices), and equipment, at branch libraries in neighborhoods with the lowest levels of in-home Internet access.

 Financial Literacy – Funded by the Financial Industry Regulatory Authority (FINRA), this program helps consumers build their financial knowledge, from savings accounts and budgeting to the importance of credit scores.

-Professional Development – Funded by the Bill and Melinda Gates Foundation, these grants have helped librarians build skills and create processes to be more responsive to patrons’ changing needs.
+Professional Development – Funded by the Bill and Melinda Gates Foundation, these grants help librarians build skills and create processes to become more responsive to patrons’changing needs.

-Special Collections and Digital Access – Grants from the Gaylord and Dorothy Donnelley Foundation to preserve and digitize some of Chicago Public Library’s most valuable and unique collections.
+Special Collections Digital Access – Grants from the Gaylord and Dorothy Donnelley Foundation enable CPL to preserve and digitize some of the Library’s most valuable and unique collections.